apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ocala police make arrest in deadly mall shooting**
+**Exclusive: Jonathan Majors speaks out for 1st time after conviction in domestic violence trial**

-You can read more about it [here](https://www.wesh.com/article/ocala-mall-shooting-arrest/46313251).
+You can read more about it [here](https://abcnews.go.com/Entertainment/exclusive-jonathan-majors-interview/story?id=106140900).

 ## Requirements
 - Python 3.8